Answers to the questions which are regularly posed include:

 Q: Is assistance available for older or disabled passengers?

 A: Yes, Northern participates in a system called Passenger Assist.
 Passengers can arrange assistance for their journey and book wheelchair spaces where available.
 At manned stations, assistance will be provided by station staff or, at unmanned stations, by the train conductor.
+Please note that it is not possible to book a wheelchair space on the trains operating between Leeds, Settle and Carlisle.
 To arrange assistance, please call the Customer Experience Centre tel 0800 138 5560 at least 24 hours in advance of your journey.

 Q: Can I claim compensation when my train is delayed?